-You should note a liquidated damages contract clause as a preventive measure for construction delays or contract breaches.
-It gives some sort of financial assurance to the builder when a contractor messes up.
+You should note a liquidated damages contract clause as a preventive measure for any construction delays or contract breaches.
+It gives some sort of financial assurance to the builder or the homeowner when a contractor messes up.

 It makes the contractor do their work properly, prompting them to render their services on skillfully and on schedule.
 This also serves as a measure for both parties to follow the contract properly or else pay extra.
 The one who makes the contract breach should take responsibility for the other party’s inconvenience.

-So, it becomes important to take in consideration on what can happen during construction and note the possible cost of any potential risk.
+So, it becomes important to take into consideration what can happen during construction and note the possible cost of any potential risk.

-The Liquidated Damages contract clause applies when a delay or a contract breach has happened.
-When this happens, the concerned party will have to write a letter of demand to the one who committed the breach.
+The Liquidated Damages contract clause applies contract breach occurred.
+When this happens, the offended party will have to write a letter of demand addressed to the breaching party.

-This letter must refer to liquidated damages the party has to pay as specified in the contract.
+This letter must refer to the liquidated damages contract clause and must state that the breaching party has to pay the amount as specified in the contract.
 This will make enforcing this claim in court easier.
-If the contract does not have any specific clause regarding these then it may be difficult to make the claim.
+If the contract does not have any specific clause regarding these then the offended party may have some difficulty to make the claim.

-Know when to use a liquidated damages contract clause or not.
-Contracts Specialist can help you go over your construction contracts, including the contract clauses that you should include.
-We will help you can make better decisions that will lead to the success of the construction project.
+Contracts Specialist can help you make a wise decision on whether or not you should include a liquidated damages clause in your contract or not.
+Our construction lawyer can help you go over your construction contracts, including contract clauses that you should and should not include.
+We are happy to help you make better decisions that will lead to the success of the construction project.

 We can also help you enforce your rights in claiming liquidated damages whether in court or tribunal.
-We are very familiar with the legal processes of Fair Trading and NCAT, so you would be guided in what to do.
+We are very familiar with the legal processes of Fair Trading and NCAT as well as other court proceedings, so you would be guided in what to do.